LMedina1/laravel-mongo-db/README.md

 Also, I'm using Laravel 9 because (at the moment) is the last version of laravel that jessengers is supported.

-Personal tip, make sure that you don't have any mongodb
+Personal tip, make sure that you don't have any mongodb service if you are trying to connect on your container, it will show an error like
+"Authentication Failed" or something like that.
 ## Recommendations
 1. Have php installed in Linux.
 There's a [script](https://github.com/LMedina1/laravel-mongo-db/blob/main/install-php.sh) to install php,
 2. Have Composer installed in your enviromnet.
 There's a [script](https://github.com/LMedina1/laravel-mongo-db/blob/main/install-composer.sh) to install Composer, it will allow you to install this project.